Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/_common/index.rst

    2DOF PI speed controller.

-   This provides an interface for a speed controller.
+   This is an interface for a speed controller.
 The gains are initialized based on the desired closed-loop bandwidth and the rotor inertia estimate.

    :param J: Total inertia of the rotor (kgm²).